Interior detail of a high-value home that reflects poorly evaluated purchase decisions

 Conclusion

 Silent mistakes when purchasing a high-value home are not detected in a visit or in a negotiation.
-They appear over time and are usually related to what is not analyzed: environment, functionality, orientation, documentation and consistency with lifestyle.
+They appear over time and are usually related to what is not analyzed: around, functionality, orientation, documentation and consistency with lifestyle.